 A Skills-Based Approach to Reading, Writing, Thinking and Speaking

-King fosters creative and intellectual development through a skills-based approach to teaching reading, writing, thinking, and speaking, PreK-Grade 12, in a sequence that strengthens student expertise and allows for personalized instruction.
+King fosters creative and intellectual development through a skills-based content-embedded approach to teaching reading, writing, thinking, and speaking, PreK-Grade 12, in a sequence that strengthens student expertise and allows for personalized instruction.
 Elementary, middle, and high school students learn how to read carefully, write clearly, think critically, and communicate their ideas with peers.
-Students tackle challenging texts in English, History, Science, and Social Sciences and learn how to conduct thoughtful research in order to develop a claim (thesis) and support an argument.
+Students tackle challenging texts in English, History, Science, Social Sciences, and World Languages, and learn how to conduct thoughtful research in order to develop a claim (thesis) and support an argument.
 We emphasize the importance of cultural, contextual, and technical aspects of written expression, and we equip students with a set of tools enabling them to read, think, write, and speak about a text on personal, communal, and global levels.

 King students explore literary composition and nonfiction writing outside of the classroom.
 Students attend The Dodge Poetry Festival and submit creative work to competitions, including The Stamford Literary Competition.
 We are a community of writers and all students can publish their work.
-Students submit poems to the Lower School’s poetry anthology; short stories to the Upper School creative magazine, Ink; and articles to The Standard Newspaper or the Yearbook.
+Students submit poems to the Lower School’s poetry anthology; short stories to the Upper School creative magazine, Ink; and articles to the Yearbook.

 We encourage students to become lifelong readers.
 Carefully selected texts that offer a range of voices and genres form the backbone of our curriculum, while our independent reading program encourages students to read books they choose.

 - Upper School: Students use literary analysis to examine and explore a wide variety of texts that are thematically linked.
+Students read texts at a number of levels of difficulty, preparing students for their future experience in college.
+Students present their understanding in formal and informal presentations.

 Our process-oriented writing program allows students at all grade levels to draft, revise, and reflect upon their creative and analytical work.

 - Middle School: Writing instruction classroom workshops allow teachers to provide models in a variety of genres, structure creative and analytical writing, provide immediate feedback, and help students set writing goals.
+Students deepen their ability to write in the narrative, opinion, and informational genres.
+Students develop interpretive historical essays that take a strong, individual stance on issues discussed, and strengthen their writing by contextualizing and synthesizing historical evidence to extend their arguments.

 - Upper School: Students regularly conference with their teachers, set goals, and peer edit as part of deeply developing their written expression and clearly communicating their ideas.